m-altieri/DNS-GT/README.md

 python3 label_domains.py <DATA_PATH>
 ```

-This script will create a `labels.csv` file in `<DATA_PATH>` containing domains names, and booleans (0 or 1) for their blacklisted status, for all blacklist categories (advertising, malicious, suspicious, tracking, other, and any) and quality (good and ok), for a total of 13 significative columns.
+This script will create a `labels.csv` file in `<DATA_PATH>` containing domains names, and booleans (0 or 1) for their blacklisted status, for all categories (advertising, malicious, suspicious, tracking, other, and any) and qualities (good and ok), for a total of 13 significative columns.

 - Create test folds

-As a last preprocessing step, it is required to create test folds for the downstream task.
+As a last preprocessing step, it is required to create test folds for the downstream task:
-To do this, run:
 ```
 cd </path/to/>DNS-GT/src/preprocessing
 python3 create_folds.py <DATA_PATH>